Family left homeless, father nearly killed after robbery

 “I’m not mad at the guy," Fender says.
 "You know, I don’t hate him.
 It’s alright.
 I’m alive.
 Like I said, I feel bad for him, you know?
 If you’re hurting that bad that you have to take someone’s life for a 50/50 chance that they may or may not have money in the bag, then I feel for you, man.”

 The attack took Tylor away from his job at Burger King, which means he missed a paycheck.
-In order to keep a roof over his family, Tylor says he asked his friend to allow his wife and son to stay on their couch even though there isn't enough room for Tylor.
+In order to keep a roof over his family, Tylor says he asked his friend to allow his fiancée and their son to stay on their couch even though there isn't enough room for Tylor.

 “I actually don’t have a place.
 I’m homeless," Tylor says.
 “I slept in a tent by the train tracks.”